 Project tasks at risk approach

 (This approach is more popular among BigPicture users.)
 You can also add individual project tasks to the risk matrix.
 Unlike in the previous model, you will not see details about the risk just by looking at the matrix.
 Because, in fact, you would be looking at the task, not a risk as such.
 But you will know the probability and the impact of the risk that this task is related to.

 For example, let’s say you want to add a “Road building task” to the risk matrix.
-You situate this task on the matrix according to the probability and impact of the risk it relates to.
+You situate this task on the matrix according to the risk’s probability and impact.
 You do not know that this task is at risk due to the potential “Water leakage” but you know the likelihood and impact of it.
 If you want to have a more detailed overview of a given task at risk, you can add the info about the risk to the issue (e.g., as a comment or a relevant attachment).

 Customize your risk matrix

 If the default look of the BigPicture risk matrix is not optimal for your project, you can customize it.